 Residential Property Costs

 Disbursements are costs relating to your matter that must be paid to third parties.
 Disbursements and other expenses required will vary depending on the circumstance of your transaction.
 We handle the payment for you usually to ensure a smoother process.
 Typical disbursements are set out below.
 The list is not exhaustive.

-Searches are undertaken when buying or mortgaging property to gather more information about the property, for example, relating to road maintenance, planning and building regulations, drainage, mining and other environmental and flooding risks.
+- Searches are undertaken when buying or mortgaging property to gather more information about the property, for example, relating to road maintenance, planning and building regulations, drainage, mining and other environmental and flooding risks.

-Bank Transfers are required for the transfer of funds on your purchase completion date to the seller’s Conveyancer and to redeem a mortgage.
+- Bank Transfers are required for the transfer of funds on your purchase completion date to the seller’s Conveyancer and to redeem a mortgage.
 These are made as CHAPS payments and bank charges are £15.00 for each CHAPS payment.
 If you require a CHAPS payment to you of the balance of your sale proceeds the £15.00 fee will be payable.
 Alternatively, the fee for a Same Day Faster Payment is £3.50.
 We do not pass on bank charges for BACS payments, which we understand take the bank system between two and three working days to process.

-However, some of the expense amounts will only be known when supplied by third parties, such as landlords and management companies, or after an investigation of title when any policies required will become clear so that quotations can be obtained, so it can be much later in the transaction before all the detail is known.
+However, some of the disbursement or expense amounts will only be known when supplied by third parties, such as landlords and management companies, or after an investigation of title when any policies required will become clear so that quotations can be obtained, so it can be much later in the transaction before all the detail is known.
 We will let you know if additional disbursements and expenses are found necessary.

 If matters arise that are not within our initial costs estimate to you and which affect that estimate, we will contact you to explain the position and update our estimate.